 HENRY (Health, Exercise, Nutrition for the Really Young) has helpful tips to encourage healthy eating.
 Training courses for parents are offered across Hampshire.
 Click on your area to discover what courses are being run locally to you.

 Healthy Start vouchers for free vitamins and healthy food are available for low-income pregnant women and families with young children.
-NB a health professional such as a midwife or health visitor must sign the application form.
+A health professional signature is no longer required.

 Start4Life NHS advice to support parents during pregnancy, and with babies and toddlers including advice on introduction to solid foods